gitabdelhub/streamify-data-warehouse/README.md

 ## AI Components

-Two scikit-learn models reading from the Gold layer:
+A scikit-learn model reading from the Gold layer:

-**Recommendation System** suggests content based on viewing history and completion patterns from `fact_viewing_sessions`.

 **Churn Prediction** flags users likely to cancel using subscription change history from `fact_subscriptions` combined with engagement signals from `fact_viewing_sessions`.
 The training label follows the churn KPI definition above.